tommybaw/Python-API-Guide/README.md

 </details>

 **Part two:**
-Check out the export API [support docs](https://support.rjmetrics.com/hc/en-us/articles/204674465-Automating-data-retrieval-with-the-Data-Export-API) for RJMetrics.
+Check out the Help Center article on [export APIs](https://support.rjmetrics.com/hc/en-us/articles/204674465-Automating-data-retrieval-with-the-Data-Export-API) in RJMetrics and then try the following.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.
 Export a specific report (in RJMetrics); save the contents to a .txt file**